njcushing/odin-book/README.md

     - [ ] Users can edit their own messages
     - [ ] A more advanced text editor
 - [ ] Display images as a modal in their original resolution when clicking on them
+- [ ] Fix image resolution when displayed at varying sizes
 - [ ] Display 'popular' users (with many followers) in 'Recommended Users' tab in the absence of other recommendations
 - [ ] Add 'sign out' button
+- [ ] Add 'Notifications' tab to show users' replies to your posts
+- [ ] Add a way to tag other users in posts

 <p align="right">(<a href="#readme-top">Back to Top</a>)</p>